Perth-Artifactory/theme-google-cal-embed/README.md

 Apply a custom stylesheet to an embedded Google Calendar to match the rest of your site.

+This fork assumes a server initiated pull rather than relying on page loads by shifting the embedded PHP code to a Python3 script intended to be run at regular intervals.

 ## Instructions
 Since you can't just inject a stylesheet into an iframe or overwrite the CSS we have to go at it a different way...